ggx-research/ggx-research.github.io/_posts/2023-05-10-publication-iadb.md

 </center>
 <br />

 This is where the neural network comes into play.
 The idea is to train a neural network to deblend blended samples.
-They key point is that, as we have seen, for a given blended sample $x_\alpha$ there are always multiple possible outputs $(x_0, x_1)$ that could have been blended into $x_\alpha$.
-We does the neural network learn when one input can produce different outputs?
+The key point is that, as we have seen, for a given blended sample $x_\alpha$ there are always multiple possible outputs $(x_0, x_1)$ that could have been blended into $x_\alpha$.
+What does the neural network learn when one input can produce different outputs?
 That depends on the training loss.
 If we train the neural network with a $l_2$ norm, it learns the average of the multiple outputs (the tangent of the deterministic path), which is precisely what we want.

 In summary, we train a neural network to deblend blended samples, which makes it learn the tangent of the deterministic path.
 Once the training is over, we generate images by starting with an $x_0$ and we follow the deterministic path iteratively by moving along the tangent predicted by the neural network.
 That’s it!
 We obtain a deterministic diffusion model that is, in essence, equivalent to the state-of-the-art deterministic diffusion models.